San Francisco transit police come under fire after handcuffing a black man eating a sandwich

 Many people who watched the video, which has been viewed millions of times, thought it represented overreaction by police and a tendency to disproportionately target black people.

-"I honestly feel like I was singled out because of my skin color," Foster told local news station KRON 4.
+"I honestly feel like I was singled out because of my skin colour," Foster told local news station KRON 4.
 He said he was aware that he wasn't supposed to eat inside the train, but didn't realize the ban extended to the outdoor platform.

 "To see yet another young black man impacted by law enforcement like this is extremely troubling to me," Janice Li, a member of BART's board of directors, told the San Francisco Chronicle.
 "This is a question of what we are putting our BART police toward.
 We know how to make the system better and safer, and this ain't it."